Comparing the face rings of a boolean complex and its barycentric subdivision: Grading and filtering by shape; the Garsia transfer map

 \begin{remark} This is a historical remark on the provenance of Theorem~\ref{thm:transfer-bases}.
+For convenience, in the rest of this remark we refer to a ring playing the role of $\kk[\Delta]$ in a result of this type as ``the $x$ ring", and that playing the role of $\kk[\Sd\Delta]$ as ``the $y$ ring" (after the notation we have used throughout for their generators).
+The upshot of such a theorem is that bases can be transferred from the $y$ ring to the $x$ ring using a map analogous to $\Garsia$.

-The basic model is \cite[Theorem~6.1]{garsia}.
-That theorem was a parallel result in which the role of $\kk[\Delta]$ was played by a {\em partition ring}, which is a certain subring of a polynomial ring depending on a finite poset $Q$, and the role of $\kk[\Sd\Delta]$ was played by the Stanley--Reisner ring of the poset $P(Q)$ of order ideals of $Q$, which is a distributive lattice.
-The upshot of \cite[Theorem~6.1]{garsia} was that bases can be transferred from the latter to the former using a map analogous to $\Garsia$ (there called $T$).
+The basic model is Garsia's \cite[Theorem~6.1]{garsia}.
+That theorem was a parallel result in which the $x$ ring was a {\em partition ring}, which is a certain subring of a polynomial ring depending on a finite poset $Q$, and the $y$ ring was the Stanley--Reisner ring of the poset $P(Q)$ of order ideals of $Q$, which is a distributive lattice.